-If you’re a dog owner, you may often take your dog with you in the car, whether it’s a quick trip to a regular walking spot or a longer drive for a family holiday.
+If you’re a dog owner, you may often take your dog with you in the car, whether it’s a quick trip to a regular walking spot, to the office, or on a longer drive for a family holiday.

 When taking your dog on car journeys, you want it to be easy and simple: your dog needs to be able to get in and out of the car easily and then have a safe, stress-free journey in a vehicle that has enough room for them.
 Also, you don’t want them distracting you while you drive, so they need to be properly restrained.